Skip to main content

 Add caption

-Mistake Students should never Make in Universities
+Mistake Students should never Make in Higher Institution

 1. NEVER wait till your part 4 or 3 before going for your IT/internship, use every holiday to learn something new and interesting, be it in your field or outside of it.